dwoffinden/cloudmusic/README.md

 You can deploy the project a local server by typing `container:start` at the `sbt` prompt.
-This will launch a jetty instance that will persist as long as the sbt shell is open, with the page accessable from http://localhost:8080.
+This will launch a jetty instance that will persist as long as the sbt shell is open, with the page accessable from http://localhost:55580 (the port can be changed in `build.sbt`).

 You can create a `.war` file by running `sbt package`, which is ready for deployment (see below).